-The last two years have been a whirlwind of learning and long hours spent helping to lead us through the unique challenges impacting camps and communities around the world today.
+The last five years have been a whirlwind of learning and long hours spent helping to lead us through the unique challenges impacting camps and communities around the world today.
 There have been so many amazing moments that have reinforced our sense of pride and gratefulness for being here.
-Throughout last summer we saw the joy that camp can offer in the many big moments and the countless small ones, we watched as children formed and deepened relationships with each other that will sustain, and we were proud to give our entire camp family the chance to take back the summer and infuse spirit, laughter, independence, connections to others, and the best that camp can offer young people.
+Throughout last summer we saw the joy that camp can offer in the many big moments and the countless small ones, we watched as children formed and deepened relationships with each other that will sustain, and we were proud to give our entire camp family the chance for a summer of spirit, laughter, independence, connections to others, and the best that camp can offer young people.

 We've put roots into the ground and look forward to many years with you and so many other wonderful families in Beach Lake, Pennsylvania.
-This summer - Chestnut's 15th - will be extraordinary, and we're so thankful to have your children be a part of it.
+This summer will be extraordinary, and we're so thankful to have your children be a part of it.